robclancy/presenter/README.md

 ```

 Now our view should receive an instance of this presenter which would be created with something like `$user = new UserPresenter(new User);`.
 If we want to link to the users page all we have to do is call `$user->url()`.
 Now you have good separation of logic and an easy little class you can modify to add properties to your `User` in all areas.
-However you might not want to be calling methods like this, it could be inconsistent with what you are doing or you might want the code to look a little cleaner.
+However, you might not want to be calling methods like this, it could be inconsistent with what you are doing, or you might want the code to look a little cleaner.
 That is where methods with the `present` prefix come in.
 All we do is update the presenter to the following.

 ```php